Gandalf2004/Syntax-highlighter-for-EC72ASM/README.md

 code-oss --install-extension ec72asm-syntax-0.0.1.vsix
 ```
 Or via the GUI:

-  same as for windows asame as abouve.
+  same as for windows VS Code, same as above.

 ## Building from Source
 If you want to edit the grammar and repackage the extension yourself: